jpw-erigo/CT_dotNET/README.md

 * Use the simple C# program shown below to try out the library.
 Create a new "Console application" project in Visual Studio; add a Reference in the project to the compiled library, CTlib.dll.

-A C# example which uses the CTwriter class from the CTlib.dll library is shown below.
+A C# example which uses the CTwriter or CThttp class from the CTlib.dll library is shown below.

 ```C#
 //